OsiriX-Foundation/karnak-documentation/docs/deidentification/externalid_provider.md

 # ExternalID Provider

-WARNING: Available from KARNAK v0.9.6
+WARNING: Surely available in the KARNAK v0.9.6

 In Karnak, it is possible to implement external id providers.
 This feature is interesting if you have your own external id provider (pseudonym).
 When starting KARNAK, you can inject your implementation which contains the code to query your external id provider.